copsTvFan/cops-episode-guide/guide.md

 **Alaska 1**

-- (State Troopers) Nome -- Trooper Ike Lorentz & Sgt.
+- (Alaska State Troopers) Nome -- Trooper Ike Lorentz & Sgt.
 Al Schadle check the weather, 1000 foot overcast, visibility 15 miles.
 They are going 180 miles away, should take an hour.
 There was an assault and more a couple days ago.
 They look at the map and go out to top off the gas tank on their small plane.
 The state is 560,000 square miles, as big as the US.
 He'll work a 16 hour day and 10 of it is in the air.
 His beat is 200,000 square miles, if it's not the last frontier nothing is.
 (Village of Savoonga) There is a bootlegging operation where they make or can buy the alcohol and transport it to a dry village.
 This causes problems for at least a week until it dries up.
   Magistrate Abner Golorgergen meets them at the tiny airport.
 They ride in a truck to the magistrate's office.
 Once there they talk to an Eskimo who seems high and usually isn't like that.
 There is a makeshift court in the building